xlang-ai/instructor-embedding/README.md

-## Updated 1/14/2025
+## Updated 1/29/2025

 This is a fork for the Instructor model becuase the original repository is rarely (if ever) updated.
-I've also made some improvements to their source code above and beyond making sure it functions on a basic level with libraries such as ```sentence-transformers```, ```langchain```, etc.  As of 1/14/2025, it works with the most recent versions of those libraries.
+I've also made some improvements to their source code above and beyond making sure it functions on a basic level with libraries such as ```sentence-transformers```, ```langchain```, etc.  As of 1/29/2025, it works with the most recent versions of those libraries, and it should be backwards compatible as well.

 * Instructions on how to use it directly via the ```sentence-transformers``` library [are located here](https://sbert.net/docs/sentence_transformer/pretrained_models.html#instructor-models)
 * If using Langchain, the [instructions are here](https://python.langchain.com/api_reference/community/embeddings/langchain_community.embeddings.huggingface.HuggingFaceInstructEmbeddings.html#langchain_community.embeddings.huggingface.HuggingFaceInstructEmbeddings.model_kwargs)